Cody-Howell/HowlDev.Simulation.Physics/README.md

 Holds two Point2D objects in an array.
 Has logic for intersecting lines and retrieving intersecting points.

+### Circle2D

+Holding a center Point2D and a radius, has methods for intersection with other circles and points.

 Read the wiki (which has links to the package) and get a bunch of class definitions!
 [Those exist here](https://wiki.codyhowell.dev/2dphysicslibrary).

 # Changelog